theodora-yko/Temporal-Link-Prediction/README.md

 **Abstract**: https://d3qi0qp55mx5f5.cloudfront.net/stat/docs/Stu-Seminars/2023-24/Ko_Theodora_043024.pdf?mtime=1713449126
 <hr>

-# Minimizing Empty Truck Miles Driven via Decision-Theoretic Online Learning and Link Prediction on a Temporal Transportation Graph
+## Minimizing Empty Truck Miles Driven via Decision-Theoretic Online Learning and Link Prediction on a Temporal Transportation Graph

-## Abstract
 Reducing the total miles driven by unloaded trucks is a critical challenge in the transportation industry with significant economic and environmental implications.
 This paper frames the issue as a statistical decision problem in an online setting, where a driver who has just completed a